HSAs vs. FSAs: What's the difference?

 Asking this question is like asking someone, "Lollipops or lobster?"
 Technically, they're both similar (foods and tax-free health care accounts, to be specific).
 But comparing the two on an apples-to-apples level isn't going to help you make the right decision for your needs.

 In reality, choosing between a health savings account (HSA) and a flexible spending account (FSA) isn't a throwaway decision.
-On the surface, they're both accounts you can contribute to tax-free to save for medical costs like deductibles, copayments and coinsurance, alongside monthly prescription costs and also to save on everyday health needs from pain relief to baby care to travel essentials and even hi-tech health products.
+On the surface, they're both accounts you can contribute to tax-free to save for medical costs like deductibles, copayments and coinsurance, alongside monthly prescription costs and also to save on everyday health needs from pain relief to baby care to travel essentials.

 Let's first tackle the HSA.